chrisJuresh/redditFetch/README.md

 This bot specialises in pulling images from reddit, either randomly or by the top post of a given category.
 Below is a list of the commands.
 If you would like to see more detail add the bot to your server and use <hh.
 If anyone needs help setting up the bot themselves feel free to contact me.
 Feel free to put forward any improvments to the code or formatting of README

+  Rename `example-botconfig.json` to `botconfig.json` and add your token into the file.

 where **Random post** is not specified, the current top post of the category is taken

 `<r   ? :` **Random post** *[top 100 of all time]*